 "YOUR RIGHTS AS A CUSTOMER"

-[PLAN NAME AND PRODUCT]
+FIXED PRICE ELECTRICITY SERVICE

 This document is provided by Enron Energy Services, Inc. ("EESI" or "we" or "us") for the use of small commercial (<50kW annual demand) customers in the State of Texas, in accordance with the rules promulgated by the Public Utility Commission of Texas ("PUCT").